|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Edward M. Jacquet, pilot of B-17E "Tojo's Jinx" 41-2462 recalls:

-"[Pease was on his right wing] We hollered and screamed for the formation to slow down to protect Harl.
+"[This bomber was on his right wing] We hollered and screamed for the formation to slow down to protect Harl [Pease].
 We broke silence on our radios but of course they were very unreliable radios.
 Later the other pilots said they never heard us."

 When this B-17 failed to return it was declared Missing In Action (MIA).
 For his actions that day, Pease earned the Medal of Honor and the entire crew earned the Distinguished Service Cross (DSC), posthumously.

 Fates of the Crew

 Two of the crew Pease and Czechowski managed to bailed out and landed safely.
-Both were captured by the Japanese and transported to Rabaul and detained at the Rabaul POW Camp.
+Both were captured by the Japanese and became Prisoners Of War (POW) and were transported to Rabaul and detained.
 Father O'Connell, a missionary interned at Rabaul reported seeing Pease and Czechowski alive.

-On October 8, 1942, a group of six POWs including Pease and Czechowski were taken from the POW Camp, presumably to work as laborers at one of the airfields.
-Later that afternoon, some of their clothing was returned to the prison camp, and it was inferred that they had all been executed.
+On October 8, 1942, a group of six POWs including Pease and Czechowski were taken from captivity, presumably to work as laborers at one of the airfields.
+Later that afternoon, some of their clothing was returned to the prison and it was inferred the six were executed.
 Their remains have never been located and both remain Missing In Action (MIA).

 This B-17 crashed near the junction of the Powell River and Mavelo River (Henry Reid River) on Makurapau Plantation to the north of Wide Bay on East New Britain.
 After the crash, the remains of the seven crew aboard were recovered by Father Obereiter and buried at Makurapau Plantation behind a kiln.